gruntwork-io/docs/content/guides/deploying-a-dockerized-app-on-gke/index.md

 └── package.json
 ```

-**Note:** Your actual app will definitely be way more complicated than this, but the main point to take from here, is that
+**Note:** Your actual app will definitely be a lot more complicated than this, but the main point to take from here, is that
 we need to ensure our Docker image is configured to EXPOSE the port that our app is going to need for external
 communication.
 See the [Docker examples](https://docs.docker.com/samples/) for more information on dockerizing popular
 app formats.